alecthibodeau/nona-ai/README.md

 - What are the states in New England?
 - Who were the members of the Beatles?
 - Write a paragraph about the sport of running.

+### Future features

+This initial version of Nona AI has a distinct color palette to distinguish it from achromatic LLM interfaces.
+However, I see the benefits of neutrally-hued design elements when users are seeking information on a wide range of topics.
+One of my goals for Nona AI is a Settings area where users can choose color themes: hue mode, light mode and dark mode.

 ###### Software and content Copyright (C) Alec Thibodeau.
 Copyright year is by commit date.